Atticus29/dataJitsu/bugs.md

 - [x] //TODO createMoveInVideo from form submission

 # Resolved issues
+- [x] Deal with subcategory for submissions in move-name adding
+  - [x] Section with move name added now seems expandable in its deepest level, when it should not be
+  - [x] Trying to collapse an expand fails
+  - [x] When you try to re-expand, it add items to the array (I think this won't be a problem if the above gets resolved)
+  - [x] Deal with the case in which there are submission sub-trees
 - [x] Adding an annotation with a created user doesn't work
 - [x] View All Matches Button Remains upon logout for admin and over-ride ppl. alike (unknown for paid ppl.)
 - [x] Rating a match toggles back and forth between your current vote and your old vote